Hybrid Heat pump by Original Twist

 A few car radiators (surprisingly cheap) and a fan or two to make the equivalent of an air handler for about £200.
 12v fans for cars are waterproof and easily available.
 A simple solar controller brings in the AS module whenever it can contribute.

 Warm air is a great resource so we decouple the air source module and let it run whenever there is a benefit, whether the heat pump is on or not.
-The cold tank will nearly always be available to charge and the “hot” tank too when running on air source only.
-Like the solar stripper circuit on the heating system the solar controller turns on the fans and the circulation pump and also optimally switches tanks.
-When the colder tank is warmed up the flow back into the slinky is highly beneficial by raising the COP line slightly and delaying that end of season fall off in performance.
+The tank will nearly always be available to charge when the heat pump is running and supplying an icy return flow on its way to the slinkys.
+A solar controller turns on the fans and the circulation pump.
+Similarly a Dt controller optimally switches the valve which chooses between the flow from the tank to the slinkys or direct flow to the heat pump.
+The valve needs to be a Coster valve which gives a blended changeover rather than a paused switch otherwise the heat pump might get confused.
+When the tank is warmed up the flow back into the slinkys is highly beneficial by raising the COP line slightly and delaying that end of season fall off in performance.
 The straight black line on the COP chart will bend upwards into better COP territory as shown in the new chart.
 The new system always selects the best source for the best COP and is always superior to conventional systems.
-The water coming out of the heat pump is around freezing so the air source module will nearly always be running.

 - The ground starts the winter overcharged.
 We dump heat into it in the summer.